 Combat is more likely to result then peace in a chance encounter between two players in a PVP enabled environment.

-PVP always favors the agressor and their playstyle.
+PVP always favors the aggressor and their playstyle.
 Combat is the dominant behavior in a PVP environment.
-Someone who exists in a PVP enabled environment that favors a non-combat philosophy or who is less agressive has a clear disadvantage because of the nature of combat.
+Someone who exists in a PVP enabled environment that favors a non-combat philosophy or who is less aggressive has a clear disadvantage because of the nature of combat.
 Clearly those players that are scorpions will fare much better then those players who are frogs.

 When we talk about PVP we are really talking about systems in online games that allow us freedom to attack another player.
 If we were to drop the PVP label and create a world where absolute freedom was possible like Ultima Online and other online games we would have to deal with the ramifications of the propensity for players to attack each other.
 We’d have to ask some serious questions about the viability of other players that choose to inhabit online worlds that don’t fit Bartle’s “killer” profile as indicated in his famous HEARTS, CLUBS, DIAMONDS, SPADES: PLAYERS WHO SUIT MUDS article.
 Do we want a virtual world where the killer mentality is dominant over the other equally valid archetypes such as achievers, explorers and socializers?
 Given that the killer archetype feeds on the other three, it is cause for serious concern for both players and designers alike.